 Nitrogen: Nitrogen is essential in large quantities for most crops and as such is a basic part of most fertilizer programs.

-The test for nitrogen is only useful in certain circumstances.
+The test for nitrogen is only useful to understand immediate fertilizer needs.

 Organic carbon: Just like nitrogen, the test for organic carbon is only useful in certain circumstances.